Why the Hell isn't this on DVD yet? -- Number 67

 Why it should be on DVD:

-As probably the coolest Rat Packer of them all, Dino's appeal is timeless.
+Dino's appeal is timeless.
 Virtually any Martin vehicle is going to have a built-in audience, and this is the one time that he and Hudson co-starred.
 By 1973, he had little left to prove, so the highly motivated Dean Martin of RIO BRAVO and THE YOUNG LIONS was long gone.
 Still, biographer William Schoell (MARTINI MAN) opines that SHOWDOWN is one of Martin's best later features.
-IMO it is definitely a much better western than SOMETHING BIG (1971) for Dean's final bow in the genre.
+IMO it is definitely a much better western than SOMETHING BIG (1971) would have been for Dino's finale in the genre.